 Immunohistochemistry or IHC is the process of localizing proteins in a tissue section through binding of labeled antibodies to specific antigens.
 Immunohistochemical staining is widely used in the diagnosis of abnormal cells such as those found in cancerous tumors.

 Molecular genetics is a set of techniques to analyze the structure of genes at the DNA sequence level, or to assess a gene’s activity at the RNA level.
-PCR and RT-PCR are used to detect mutations and their effects in the qualitative and quantitative assays offered at NeoGenomics.
+PCR, RT-PCR, Sanger sequencing, next-gen sequencing (NGS), and other methods are used to detect mutations and their effects in the qualitative and quantitative assays offered at NeoGenomics.